Propagation-Based Vulnerability Impact Assessment for Software Supply Chains: Approach

-Another issue in vulnerability propagation analysis arises from the presence of fat {\vpspv}s—release packages that bundle not only a project's own code but also its external dependencies.
+\textbf{Handling Fat Packages.} An issue in the pruning mechanism arises from the presence of fat {\vpspv}s—release packages that bundle not only a project's own code but also its dependencies.
 Such packaging practices, common in ecosystems like Java where fat JARs are widely used, can interfere with precise analysis by conflating intrinsic and extrinsic program elements.
-For efficient analysis, only the intrinsic scope (\textit{i.e.,} the program components that are native to the project itself) should be considered.
+For efficient analysis, only the \textit{intrinsic scope} (\textit{i.e.,} the program components that are native to the project itself) should be considered.
 To address this issue, we propose a general method for identifying the intrinsic scope of a given {\vpspv}, even when fat packaging practices differ across ecosystems.
 Specifically, for a target {\vpspv}, we first obtain the set of files in its release package, denoted as \textit{Up}.
 We then collect the release files of all its declared dependencies as set \textit{Down}.
-By subtracting \textit{Down} from \textit{Up}, we obtain the intrinsic scope of the {\vpspv}, which serves as the foundation for subsequent vulnerability analysis.
+By subtracting \textit{Down} from \textit{Up}, we obtain the intrinsic scope of the {\vpspv}, which serves as the foundation for import-based and CG-level pruning.